Program-Learning/nur-packages/ProgramList.md

-All the application based on appimage-run can run properly (The space is big)
+Most of the applications based on appimage-run can run properly (The space is big)